theruhullah/ruhulblog/_posts/2017-12-29- Worlds Don't Collide.md

 Not even our most modest of wishes reach across so great a divide.

 Always right before my eyes in the distance,
-Yet never can we reach out for that reassuring touch,
+Yet never able reach for that reassuring touch,
 Unable to see what your eyes do reflect,
 And in the black of my eyes is an empty shell.